CSEEEE/BTCPayServer.Vault/docs/HowToVerify.md

 ## Introduction

 Downloading binaries from the internet might be dangerous.
-When you download a release of BTCPayServer Vault on our [GitHub releases page](https://github.com/btcpayserver/BTCPayServer.Vault/releases), you only ensure that the uploader had access to our GitHub repository.
+When you download a release of ZEUSPay Vault on our [GitHub releases page](https://github.com/CSEEEE/BTCPayServer.Vault/releases), you only ensure that the uploader had access to our GitHub repository.

 This might be fine, but sometimes you download the same binaries from a different source, or you want additional assurance that those binaries are signed by the developers of the project.
 (In this case, Nicolas Dorier)